BBVA/mist/catalog/findOpenPorts.md

 - **consoleOutput**: Raw text with console output from nmap command.
 - **consoleError**: Raw text with console error from nmap command.
 - **openPorts**: A list of open ports found.

+NOTE: when used with a queue the list of openPorts will be send with the format: {"ip": "1.2.3.4", "port": 443, "protocol": "tcp"}

 ## Tools and services